jsleung1/project4_docker_kubernetes/README.md

 #### 4. Instructions for integrating Travis CI with Github repository

   - Go to https://github.com/jsleung1/udacity_project4 , go to Settings, and under Apps and integrations, select Travis CI and grant Travis CI access to the repository jsleung1/udacity_project4.
   - Go to https://travis-ci.com.
-Since you are already logged in to GitHub, Travis CI will display a list of repository from Github including udacity_project4.
+Since you were already logged in to GitHub, Travis CI will display a list of repository from Github including udacity_project4.
 Ensure udacity_project4 is activated in Travis CI.
   - In Travis CI, select the repository jsleung1/udacity_project4.
 Go to more options, settings.
     - In the settings, under Environment Variables, create the following:
     ```
       - DOCKER_USERNAME - Docker hub login username.
       - DOCKER_PASSWORD - Docker hub password.
-      - KUBE_CA_CERT - copy the certificate-authority-data defined in the file in the file terraform/aws/udacitykubeone-kubeconfig.
+      - KUBE_CA_CERT - copy the certificate-authority-data defined in the file terraform/aws/udacitykubeone-kubeconfig.
-      - KUBE_ENDPOINT - copy the server URL path defined in the file in the file terraform/aws/udacitykubeone-kubeconfig.
+      - KUBE_ENDPOINT - copy the server URL path defined in the file terraform/aws/udacitykubeone-kubeconfig.
       - KUBE_ADMIN_CERT - copy the client-certificate-data defined in the file terraform/aws/udacitykubeone-kubeconfig.
       - KUBE_ADMIN_KEY - copy the client-key-data defined in the file terraform/aws/udacitykubeone-kubeconfig.
     ```
-  - Create a "bare" kubeconfig file that strip out the above sensitive information related to udacitykubeone-kubeconfig.
+  - Create a "bare" kubeconfig file that strips out the above sensitive information related to udacitykubeone-kubeconfig.
     - Under the parent source directory, this file is placed in **terraform/aws/udacitykubeone-kubeconfig-bare-travis**.
-  - In the parent source folder, create **.travis.yml** file with the following instructions:
+  - To make Travis CI automatically build the images from Github, we create the .travis.yml file in the main source directory with the following instructions:
     - Before the build process start, it install docker-compose and kubectl.
 Also, it will start Docker and login to my Docker hub account.
     - For the build process, it run docker-compose with the latest source code changes.
     - After the docker images were successfully built, it will push the images to my Docker hub, by TRAVIS_BUILD_ID, and also tag/push the Docker images as latest.